 For most, the process starts with implementing software for HVAC Control, Lighting Control, Energy Monitoring and Building Management Systems, but semiconductor manufacturers should also look to optimize the efficiency of the solutions they deploy for power distribution and protection.
 For example, Schneider Electric UPS for critical power applications can not only ensure clean power and continuous uptime, but also deliver up to 30 percent energy savings, an important step towards improving reliability while at the same time increasing productivity, profitability and meeting environmental goals and regulations.

 Energy efficiency is not a common topic within the fab community, says McKinsey.
 However, “ratcheting up efficiency efforts and taking a 20 to 30 percent bite out of annual energy costs can offer competitive advantage and improve profit margins.”
 The EU recognized the impact of energy use on both company finances and the environment in its Energy Efficiency Directive (EED) – which sets out an ambitious plan to reduce energy use by 20% by 2020.

-To support companies in meeting reduction goals, “Best Practices for Implementing the Energy Efficiency Directive” is a free download from the Schneider Electric website and offers best practices on how to recognize initiatives with the greatest potential to generate improvements and prioritize investments to increase energy efficiency.
+To support companies in meeting reduction goals, “Innovative Power Solutions for Semiconductor Fabrication Efficiency” guide is a free download and offers best practices on how to recognize initiatives with the greatest potential to generate improvements and prioritize investments to increase energy efficiency.